guglielmo610/DeFoP/README.md

 # DeFoP: Deep Forest Pilot

-This work is based on the paper "Robust Autonomous Navigation of Aerial Robots in Dense Forests Using Learned Motion Evaluation, Depth Refinement, and Real-Time Supervisory Safety Mechanisms"
+This work is based on the paper "DeFoP: Deep Learning-based Robust Autonomous Navigation of Aerial Robots in Dense Forests"

 Please consider that this work is build on top of [sevae-ORACLE](https://github.com/ntnu-arl/ORACLE/) that you can check for more details about this work.